Commitment of Traders (COT) data is not the holy grail – but can be immensely useful in longer term analysis. Here’s how.

 In the chart above you can see that the Commercials spend most of their time hedging.
 The non-Commercials (typically large Hedge Funds) do the reverse and spend most of their time trend following.
 This pattern can be seen in all commodity and forex markets (see the video above).

-In strong trends Commercials start trend following
+But in strong trends Commercials start trend following

 The other pattern that you see in the Commitment of Traders data is that when strong trends develop the Commercials flip from hedging to trend following.